+Reproduction of State Compensation Insurance Fund Form

 STATE COMPENSATION INSURANCE FUND P.O.
-BOX 807, SAN FRANCISCO, CALIFORNIA 94101 CERTIFICATE OF WORKERS' COMPENSATION INSURANCE CERTIFICATE EXPIRES: ave issued a valid Workers' Compensation insurance policy in a form approved by the Ca lifornia Insurance Comn nissioner to the employer named below for the policy period indicated.
-Th is policy is not subject to o cancellation by the Fund except upon 30 day's written notice to the employer.
-We e will give you 30 day's a advance notice should this policy be canceled prior to its normal expiration.
-This certificate of insurance is not an insurance policy and odes not amend, extend or alter the coverage afforded by the policies listed herein.
-Notwithstanding any requirement, term or condition of any contract or other document with respect to which this certificate may be issued or may pertain, the insurance afforded by the policies described herein is subject to all the terms, exclusions and conditions of such policies.
-PRESIDENT (Note: following text is typewritten addition to printed form) THE STATE COMPENSATION INSURANCE FUND WAIVES ANY RIGHT OF SUBROGATION ENDORSEMENT #2570.
-AGAINST (ENTITY), ITS OFFICIALS, EMPLOYEES AND VOLUNTEERS BY REASON OF ANY PAYMENT UNDER THIS POLICY.
-ENDORSEMENT #0015 ENTITLED ADDITIONAL INSURED EMPLOYER EFFECTIVE 07-20-87 IS ATTACHED TO AND FORMS A PART OF THIS POLICY.
-ADDITIONAL INSURED EMPLOYER: ENDORSEMENT #2065 ENTITLED 30 DAY CANCELLATION NOTICE EFFECTIVE 07-20-87 IS ATTACHED TO AND FORMS A PART OF THIS POLICY.
-LIABILITY OF THE STATE COMPENSATION INSURANCE FUND IS LIMITED TO \$3,000,000 FOR ALL DAMAGES FOR ONE OR MORE CLAIMS RESULTING FROM EACH ACCIDENT OF OCCURRENCE ARISING OUT OF ANY ONE EVENT.
-EMPLOY YER
+BOX 807, SAN FI CERTIFICATE OF WO NUMBER: CATE EXPIRES: Th is is to certify that we h ave issued a valid Workers Compensation insura nce policy in a form approved by the nissioner to the employer no 4 ritten notice to the employer. advance notice should this p by wit the policies listed herein h respect to which this c n.
+Notwithstanding any requirertificate may be issued of terms, exclusions and cond rement, term or conditinal pertain, the insurar ions of such policies. extend or alter the coverage afforded on of any contract or other document ace afforded by the policies described ted form) #25 570.
+AGAINST (ENTITY SUBROGATION ENDORSEMENT MPLOYEES AND VOLUNTEERS BY EN AN DORSEMENT #0015 EN ID FORMS A PART OF T TITLED ADDITIONAL INST RED EMPLOYER EFF INSURED EMPLOYEI ECTIVE 07-20-87 IS ATTACHED TO R: IDORSEMENT #2065 EN ID FORMS A PART OF T ATION NOTICE EFFEC TIVE 07-20-87 IS ATTACHED TO DA D TO \$3,000,000 FOR ALL NT OF OCCURRENCE ARISING EMPLOY /ER

+Reproduction of State Compensation Insurance Fund Form

-STATE COMPENSATION INSURANCE FUND ADDITIONAL INSURED EMPLOYER ENDORSEMENT AGREEMENT Home Office All Effective Dates are at 12:01 AM Pacific Standard Time San Francisco or the Time Indicated at Pacific Standard Time A NYTHING IN THIS PC DLICY TO THE CONTRACT NOTWITHSTANDING, IT IS AGREED THAT EMPLOYER: NAMED OF ADDITIONAL INSURED (ONE NAME PER ENDORSEMENT) IS HEREBY NAMED AS AN ADDITIONAL INSURED EMPLOYER ON THIS POLICY BUT ONLY AS RESPECTS EMPLOYEES WHOSE NAMES APPEAR ON THE PAYROLL RECORDS OF (POLICY NAME) (HEREIN CALLED THE PRIMARY INSURED) WHILE THOSE EMPLOYEES ARE ENGAGED IN WORK UNDER THE SIMULTANEOUS DIRECTION AND CONTROL OF THE PRIMARY INSURED AND THE ADDITIONAL INSURED EMPLOYER.
+STATE COMPENSATION INSURANCE FUND ADDITIONAL INSURED EMPLOYER ENDORSEMENT AGREEMENT Home Office San Francisco All Effective Dates are at 12:01 AM Pacific Standard Time or the Time Indicated at Pacific Standard Time

+ANYTHING IN THIS POLICY TO THE CONTRACT NOTWITHSTANDING, IT IS AGREED THAT

+EMPLOYER: NAMED OF ADDITIONAL INSURED

+(ONE NAME PER ENDORSEMENT)

+Λ

+\ \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\

+IS HEREBY NAMED AS AN ADDITIONAL INSURED EMPLOYER ON THIS POLICY BUT ONLY AS RESPECTS EMPLOYEES WHOSE NAMES APPEAR ON THE PAYROLL RECORDS OF

+(POLICY NAME)

+(HEREIN CALLED THE PRIMARY INSURED) WHILE THOSE EMPLOYEES ARE ENGAGED IN WORK UNDER THE SIMULTANEOUS DIRECTION AND CONTROL OF THE PRIMARY INSURED AND THE ADDITIONAL INSURED EMPLOYER.

 IT IS FURTHER AGREED THAT THE PAYMENT OF THE FULL PREMIUM DUE AND PAYABLE UNDER THIS POLICY SHALL REMAIN THE SOLE RESPONSIBILITY OF THE PRIMARY INSURED.

 NOTHING IN THIS ENDORSEMENT CONTAINED SHALL BE HALED TO VARY, ALTER, WAIVE OR EXTEND ANY OF THE TERMS, CONDITIONS, AGREEMENTS OR LIMITATIONS OF THIS POLICY OTHER THAN AS STATED.
 NOTHING ELSEWHERE IN THIS POLICY SHALL BE HELD TO VARY, ALTER, WAIVE OR LIMIT THE TERMS, CONDITIONS, AGREEMENTS OR LIMITATIONS OF THIS ENDORSEMENT.

-COUNTERSIGNED AND ISSUED AT SAN FRANCISCO 0015
+COUNTERSIGNED AND ISSUED AT SAN FRANCISCO

-STATE COMPENSATION INSURANCE FUND ADDITIONAL INSURED EMPLOYER ENDORSEMENT AGREEMENT Home Office San Francisco All Effective Dates are at 12:01 AM Pacific Standard Time or the Time Indicated at Pacific Standard Time ANYTHING IN THIS POLICY TO THE CONTRARY NOTWITHSTANDING, IT IS AGREED THAT THE STATE COMPENSATION INSURANCE FUND WAIVES ANY RIGHT OF SUBROGATION AGAINST: (SPECIFY 3RD PARTY REQUESTING WAIVER: ONE NAME PER ENDORSEMENT) WHICH MIGHT ARISE BY REASON OF ANY PAYMENT UNDER THIS POLICY IN CONNECTION WITH WORK PERFORMED BY: (POLICY NAME) IT IS FURTHER AGREED THAT THE INSURED SHALL MAINTAIN PAYROLL RECORDS ACCURATELY SEGREGATING THE REMUNERATION OF EMPLOYEES WHILE ENGAGED IN WORK FOR THE ABOVE EMPLOYER.
-IT IS FURTHER AGREED THAT PREMIUM ON THE EARNINGS OF SUCH EMPLOYEES SHALL BE INCREASED BY%.
-NOTHING IN THIS ENDORSEMENT CONTAINED SHALL BE HALED TO VARY, ALTER, WAIVE OR EXTEND ANY OF THE TERMS, CONDITIONS, AGREEMENTS OR LIMITATIONS OF THIS POLICY OTHER THAN AS STATED.
+D 1 4' COLL C 4' I D 1 D Reprod uction of State Compensation Insurance Fund Form STATE COMPENSATION ADDITIONAL INSURED EMPLOYER INSURANCE ENDORSEMENT AGREEMENT FUND Home Office All Effective Dates are at 12:01 AM Pacific Standard Time San Francisco or the Time Indicated at Pacific Standard Time LICY TO THE CONTRARY NOTWITHSTANDING, IT IS AGREED THAT THE N INSURANCE FUND WAIVES ANY RIGHT OF SUBROGATION AGAINST: TY REQUESTING WAIVER: ONE NAME PER ENDORSEMENT) ICH MIGHT ARISE B RK PERFORMED B Y REASON OF ANY PAYMENT UNDER THIS POLICY IN CONNECTION WITH Y: (PC DLICY NAME) SE(GREGATING THE R OVE EMPLOYER.
+THAT THE INSURED SHALL MAINTAIN PAYROLL RECORDS ACCURATELY SEMUNERATION OF EMPLOYEES WHILE ENGAGED IN WORK FOR THE INC REASED BY ED THAT PREMIUM ON THE EARNINGS OF SUCH EMPLOYEES SHALL BE NO HING IN THIS ENDOR SEMENT CONTAINED SHALL BE HALED TO VARY ALTER WAIVE OR EXTEND ANY

+NOTHING IN THIS ENDORSEMENT CONTAINED SHALL BE HALED TO VARY, ALTER, WAIVE OR EXTEND ANY OF THE TERMS, CONDIDIONS, AGREEMENTS OR LIMITATIONS OF THIS POLICY OTHER THAN AS STATED.
 NOTHING ELSEWHERE IN THIS POLICY SHALL BEHELD TO VARY, ALTER, WAIVE OR LIMIT THE TERMS, CONDITIONS, AGREEMENTS OR LIMITATIONS OF THIS ENDORSEMENT.

-COUNTERSIGNED AND IS SUED AT SAN FRANCISCO 2570
+COUNTERSIGNED AND ISSUED AT SAN FRANCISCO